guilhermedsmoreira/Single-phase-inverter/README.md

 To build this circuit, we used four N-channel MOSFET transistors, a DC voltage source with an effective value of 5V, and a 10kΩ resistor.
 It's worth noting that each MOSFET is driven by its own pulse source for control.
 This technique, known as PWM (Pulse Width Modulation), will be explained later.

+In this project, we apply a specific control method called single-pulse PWM (Pulse Width Modulation), which consists of using only one pulse per half-cycle of the output waveform.

 ![Circuit_Bridge H](Circuit_BridgeH.png)

 ![All waves](All_waves.png)